 HOPFUSION ALE WORKS

 HopFusion Ale Works effortlessly accommodates pets, kids, bicyclists and even non-beer drinkers.
-It’s no easy feat, but with doggy water stations, board games, small discounts for bicyclists and taps full of lemonade, kombucha and tea, HopFusion may be one-stop shop for, well, everyone.
+HopFusion is a one-stop shop with doggy water stations, board games, small discounts for bicyclists and taps full of lemonade, kombucha and tea.

 RAHR & SONS

 Rahr & Sons Brewing Company isn’t standing by while “younger” breweries steal all the limelight.
 The brewery has reinvented itself in recent years.
 Gone are the old logos and glass bottles.
 Rahr & Sons jump ahead of the West Coast IPA line with the release of Dadgum IPA in 2017 followed by two breakout hits: Adiós Pantalones (lime-kissed cerveza) and Paleta de Mango (mango-tinged ale lightly spiced with tajín chile).

 Second Rodeo Brewing in Mule Alley offers chef-driven food, live music and outdoor games, promising fun for the whole family.
 The refurbished historic building features a rustic interior and a retractable roof.

 Martin House Brewing Company must get a kick out of keeping the rest of us guessing what they will brew up next.
 Building off past stalwarts Salty Lady, Bockslider and Day Break (among many others), the Riverside brewery has churned out a healthy selection of sour beers (Lemon Ice Box, anyone?) and seasonal favorites like the Parker County Peach.

 NEUTRAL GROUND BREWING COMPANY